Purdue-CS193/lab-1-raziqraif/index.md

 - The assignments are practical
 - The class is awesome
-- The instructor chose a hacker background for the (brand new fancy GitHub) website for the first assignment
+- The instructor chose a hacker background for the (fancy GitHub) website for the first assignment

 ## Welcome to GitHub Pages